-APPROACH FOR EXAMPLE WHY Be positive, enthusiastic and aware of the need to motivate yourself and others.
-Make an effort to ensure that the work or activity is interesting or exciting and talk about it enthusiastically.
+APPROACH FOR EXAMPLE WHY Be positive, enthusiastic and aware of the need to motivate yourself and others. exciting and talk about it enthusiastically.
 Look for new ways to make the task exciting and interesting - be lively yourself.
-If appropriate, use a "carrot" or reward to get an unpleasant task done.
-Encourage students to try new activities and join in yourself. students and unless they are encouraged they are more likely to opt out.
+If New activities can cause anxiety for students and unless they are encouraged they are more likely to opt out.
 If you are not enthusiastic about a new project, why should students be?
-If activities are new to students, they cannot have Express your care for the students through the quality of your supervision of them.
-Regularly "count heads" to check that the students for whom you are responsible are still with you.
-Follow up absences - check their authenticity.
-Follow school reporting procedures when a student is missing.
-Stay mobile around the school area in order to supervise.
-Don't be gullible by accepting bogus excuses.
-Lay down clear rules, e.g. stay within 5 metres of me. element of the structure required to bring a degree of security to chaotic lives.
-Make school an interesting, caring and special place so that
+If activities are new to students, they cannot have experienced failure in it previously and may therefore be easier to motivate.
+Express your care for the students through the quality of your supervision of them. are responsible are still with you.
+Follow up absences - check their You cannot actively care for students who are absent.
+Supervision is an element of the structure required to bring a degree of security to chaotic lives.
+Make school an interesting, caring and special place so that students want to be here.